DavidWells/davidwells.io-v1/content/work/2013-02-02-hamamatsu.md

 ---
 title: Hamamatsu
-description: Hamamatsu needed a new consumer facing site to educate people on the types of research they conduct.
+description: Hamamatsu needed a new consumer-facing site to educate people on the types of research they conduct.
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.davidwells.io/legacy/2015/03/1425428439_The_Living_Image-450x347.jpg
 date: 2013-02-02
 layout: portfolio
 ---

-# Hamamatsu

-**Contributors:** David Wells

 **Client:** Hamamatsu